Azure/simdem/demo_scripts/test/prerequisites/README.md

 # Test Prerequisites

 This script is not included as part of the test plan, but it should be executed as part of the root `script.md`.
-Therefore, there should be a file called `prereq_ran` in the temp directory.
+Therefore, because of this prerequisite there should be a file called `prereq_ran` and another called `nested_prereq_ran` in the temp directory.

+# Prerequisite

+We should be able to run [nested prerequisites](nested_prereq.md).

+# Create the test file

 ```
 touch $SIMDEM_TEMP_DIR/test/prereq_ran